A work experience placement

 Discover a career in the finance sector on a three to five-day work placement.
 You’ll have a chance to work at a leading financial firm.
 You will develop your skills, build your networks and hear from practising professionals.
 In the past we’ve partnered with:

-We hold regular events to help prepare you for applying to, and attending, university.
-We hold our events monthly either after school or during half-terms and holidays.
+We will hold regular events to help prepare you for applying to, and attending, university.
+Until government guidance changes, we will be holding our events virtually either after school or during half-terms and holidays.
 We try to schedule most events in your first year to accommodate your A-level schedule.
-You will receive a full calendar in your first month so you can save the dates.
+You will receive a full calendar of events in your first month so you can save the dates.
 In the past we have offered:

 An undergraduate mentor